 There are three runes on the left side of the shield: B (beorc – birch), A (ac – oak), and S (sigel – sun).
-These are an Anglo-Saxon variant of runic alphabet Futhorc used 400-1000 AD.
+These are an Anglo-Saxon variant of the runic alphabet Futhorc used 400-1000 AD.
 Each letter symbolises one of three main countries – Britain, America, Sakartvelo (Georgia the country) – that BRAMS Institute studies, researches and promotes worldwide.

-There are three Georgian letters from Asomtavruli (Mrgvlovani) alphabet on the right page of the shield: Ⴁ, Ⴀ, Ⴑ (B, A, S).
+There are three Georgian letters from the Asomtavruli (Mrgvlovani) alphabet on the right page of the shield: Ⴁ, Ⴀ, Ⴑ (B, A, S).
 The meaning of these letters is similar to the runes presented.
 Asomtavruli means ‘capital letters’.
 Despite its name, this script is unicameral.
-Bir el Qutt and the Bolnisi inscriptions are the oldest Asomtavruli inscriptions found so far, dated from the 5th century AD.
-Asomtavruli alphabet is also known as 'Mrgvlovani', which means 'rounded', due to smooth, rounded shapes of its letters.
+Bir el Qutt and the Bolnisi inscriptions are the oldest Asomtavruli inscriptions found so far, dating from the 5th century AD.
+Asomtavruli alphabet is also known as 'Mrgvlovani', which means 'rounded', due to the smooth, rounded shapes of its letters.

 The motto of the BRAMS Institute is "Non scholae sed vitae discimus" ("Do not learn for school but for life").
 This phrase, taken from Lucius Annaeus Seneca, has been in use since September 2018.
 There are several educational institutions that use Seneca's quote as their motto.
 BRAMS Institute has no hesitation to share the honour with them.